-One of the greatest chile benefits, it is a food with the ability to release endorphins, natural painkillers triggered to put out internal “fire.”
+One of the greatest chile benefits is that it is a food with the ability to release endorphins, natural painkillers triggered to put out internal “fire.”
 Endorphins also cause the high of extreme physical exertion.
-And this floating, energized feeling so powerful in its pleasure that it can cause addiction to spicy cuisine.
+And this floating, energized feeling is so powerful in its pleasure that it can cause addiction to spicy cuisine.

 Exploring the varieties of chiles

 Each of the hundreds of chile varieties produces a different level of heat and subtly unique flavor.
 Chipotles promise a smokiness, from which even the merest whiff is arousing.
 Habaneros are among the most hot, thereby the most dangerous.
 The many varieties of Thai chiles also pack a punch of heat.